-With an industry growing daily, diesel engines play a vital role in the health of the American economy.
-At some point, every product sitting on store shelves has spent a portion of time in a diesel truck.
+With an industry growing significantly, diesel engines play and will continue to play a vital role in the health of American.
+The fact remains that, at some point, every product sitting on store shelves has spent a portion of time in a diesel truck.

 In an effort to provide less expensive products to customers in West Virginia, companies have begun manufacturing products across seas.